a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open window containing icons.
 View > by Name.
 Select an icon.
 File > Rename.
 Enter a new name that would change the ordering.
 Verify that the window is refreshed and the icons are correctly sorted by name, and that the icon is still selected.
 * Launch DeskTop.
 Open two windows containing icons.
 View > by Name.
 Select an icon.
 Activate the other window.
 Verify that selection remains in the first window.
 File > Rename.
 Enter a new name that would change the ordering.
 Verify that the first window is activated and refreshed and the icons are correctly sorted by name, and that the icon is still selected and scrolled into view.
 * Launch DeskTop.
 Open a window containing a folder.
 Open a folder.
 Activate the parent window and verify that the folder's icon is dimmed.
 View > by Name.
 Verify that the folder's icon is still dimmed.
 View > as Icons.
 Verify that the folder's icon is still dimmed.
 * Launch DeskTop.
 Open a window containing a folder.
 View > by Name.
-Verify that the folder's icon is dimmed.
+Verify that the volume's icon is dimmed.
 View > as Icon.
-Verify that the folder's icon is still dimmed.
+Verify that the volume's icon is still dimmed.

 * Launch DeskTop.
 Open a volume window.
 Verify that the default view is "as Icons".
 View > by Name.
 Open a folder.
 Verify that the new folder's view is "by Name".
 Open a different volume window.
 Verify that it is "as Icons".
 * Launch DeskTop.
-Open the A2.Desktop folder.
-View > by Small Icons.
+Open the A2.Desktop volume.
+View > as Small Icons.
 Open the Apple.Menu folder.
 Open the Control.Panels folder.
-Verify that the view is still "by Small Icons".
+Verify that the view is still "as Small Icons".
 Activate a different window.
 Apple Menu > Control Panels.
-Verify that the Control.Panels window is activated, and the view is still "by Small Icons".
+Verify that the Control.Panels window is activated, and the view is still "as Small Icons".

 * Launch DeskTop.
 Select a volume icon.
 Open it.
 Verify that the open animation starts at the icon location.
 (This will be easier to observe in emulators with acceleration disabled.)
 * Launch DeskTop, ensuring no windows are open.
 File > Select All.
 Verify that the volume icons are selected.